Home | About USIG | What's New | Events

 Charities

-Charities must not distribute profits as dividends or otherwise.
+Charities must not distribute profits as dividends or otherwise (Charity Commission Publication, "Registering as a Charity," CC21).
 Under charity law, all expenditures must further the organization's charitable purposes.

-The law generally does not prohibit inurement for non-charitable NGOs.
+The law generally does not prohibit inurement for non-charitable NPOs.

 B. Proprietary Interest